mawazawa/mistral-ocr/README.md

    ```

 ## How It Works
+1. **File Upload**: Users can drag-and-drop or select a PDF file.
+The frontend validates file type and size before processing.
-1. The frontend converts the selected PDF to base64, parses optional page ranges, and sends the payload to `/api/ocr`.
+2. **File Processing**: The frontend converts the selected PDF to base64, parses optional page ranges, and shows progress indicators.
-2. The serverless handler uploads the document via `client.files.upload`, requests a signed URL, and calls `client.ocr.process` using the structured OCR output format.
+3. **API Processing**: The serverless handler uploads the document via `client.files.upload`, requests a signed URL, and calls `client.ocr.process` using the structured OCR output format.
-3. If a question is supplied, the handler invokes `client.chat.complete` with a `document_url` content block that points to the signed PDF, returning the grounded answer.
+4. **Q&A Processing**: If a question is supplied, the handler invokes `client.chat.complete` with a `document_url` content block that points to the signed PDF, returning the grounded answer.
-4. The UI displays the OCR blocks per page (capped at 50 blocks per page for readability) and the optional answer.
+5. **Results Display**: The UI displays the OCR blocks per page (capped at 50 blocks per page for readability) and the optional answer with enhanced error handling.

 ## Deployment
 1. **Create the GitHub repository**